simonmeggle/simonmeggle.github.io/_posts/en/2014-09-14-website-delivery-with-cloudfront.md

       sync _site/ s3://www.domain.tld/
 ```

 You only have to execute `sh _deploy.sh` to update the website.
-A few minutes may be required in order to update _CloudFront_ data.
+A few minutes may be required in order to update *CloudFront* data.

 ## Stats

 Although our site is static and served by a CDN, it is quite possible to analyze the logs if you do not want to use a system based on a javascript code, such as [Piwik](http://piwik.org/) or [Google Analytics](https://www.google.fr/intl/en/analytics/).
-Here, we will automate the task (recovery logs, processing and displaying statistics) from a server (in our example, a Raspberry Pi in Raspbian) and we will use [Awstats](http://awstats.sourceforge.net/).
+Here, we will automate the task (recovery logs, processing and displaying statistics) from a server (in our example, a Raspberry Pi in Raspbian) and we will use [*Awstats*](http://awstats.sourceforge.net/).

 ### Retrieving logs

-Let's start by activating logs creation on our Cloudfront distribution.
-In the AWS Management Console, select the _Amazon S3_ service and create a "statistics" bucket which will store logs waiting to be retrieved.
-Then, in _Cloudfront_, select the distribution that provides our website, then `Distribution `settings`, `Edit`, and select the `statistics` bucket in the field `Bucket for Logs`.
+Let's start by activating logs creation on our *Cloudfront* distribution.
+In the AWS Management Console, select the *Amazon S3* service and create a "statistics" bucket which will store logs waiting to be retrieved.
+Then, in *Cloudfront*, select the distribution that provides our website, then `Distribution `settings`, `Edit`, and select the `statistics` bucket in the field `Bucket for Logs`.

-We create locally a folder that will retrieve these logs, then we can then retrieve the logs and then delete the _bucket_ using `s3cmd`:
+We create locally a folder that will retrieve these logs, then we can then retrieve the logs and then delete the bucket using `s3cmd`:

 ```bat
 mkdir ~/awstats